mportizlunyov/ITHelpdesk_Job_Projects/README.md

 Hello!
 This is a GitHub repository containing all of scripts and programs that I developed during my time as an IT Helpdesk Specialist at the University of Wisconsin-Madison Department of Chemistry.

 These are real, reliable scripts that have been used on the job by the Helpdesk, so feel free to use or fork them!

-All of these are under the UW-Madison Apache Software License.
+They are all under the UW-Madison Apache Software License.

 To see the original projects in the official IT Chem Help Desk GitLab, please visit [https://git.doit.wisc.edu/chemistryithelpdesk](https://git.doit.wisc.edu/chemistryithelpdesk)